 After considering all comments received from residents, Council resolved, on 11 October 2011, to continue the process to change the community land classification.

-Council will now seek the consent of the Minister for State/Local Government Relations to proceed with the change of community land classification and potential sale of this land.
+Council sought the consent of the Minister for State/Local Government Relations to proceed with the change of community land classification and potential sale of this land which was granted.

 Please contact us on 8397 7444 or via email.